 Sometimes, the affected organization sets up a dedicated website or hotline for members of the public to check their status.
 After disclosing its 2017 breach, Equifax did both.
 You can still use its website to check your exposure.

 You can also use the breach’s publicly known timeline and geography to determine your exposure.
-For instance, the Capital One breach included data from pretty much everyone who applied for credit between 2005 and early 2019.
+For instance, the Capital One breach included data from pretty much everyone who applied for credit with the company between 2005 and early 2019.
 You probably know off the top of your head whether that means you.

 2. Determine the Extent of the Compromise